Take the Fork, the Roaring Fork

 - From Upper Woody Creek Bridge to Colorado River - artificial flies and lures only; minimum size for trout taken is 16", limit 2

-- An area 50 yds upstream and downstream from confluences with Four Mile Creek and Three Mile Creek - fishing prohibited March 15 - May 15
+- An area 50 yds upstream and downstream from confluences with Four Mile Creek and Three Mile Creek - fishing prohibited March 15 - May 15, and Oct 1 to Nov 30; artificial flies and lures only; minimum size for trout taken is 16", limit 2

 Where to stay?

 - There are forest service campgrounds along Hwy 82 southeast of Aspen.
 There are numerous motels, B&B's and condos in Basalt, Carbondale, Glenwood Springs, and Aspen.
-The Basalt Chamber of Commerce can help with lodging and things to do.
+In Basalt try the Basalt Mountain Inn or Taylor Creek Cabins

 For maps of the area, see the gold medal page.